 We were founded in 2002.
 We are a leading independent oil and natural gas exploration and production ("E&P"), company with operations in Latin America.
-During 2022, we had operations in Colombia, Chile, Brazil, Argentina and Ecuador.
+During 2023, we had operations in Colombia, Ecuador, Brazil and Chile, and as of January 2024, we have divested the entirety of our business in Chile as further described below.